Japanese fashion goes pop | The Japan Times

 Idolizing fashion

-Bringing things full circle is Risa Aizawa (pictured far left), member of the idol-group Dempagumi.inc and muse for the pop-culture-meets-fashion movement, who will be taking to the runway this coming Amazon Fashion Week Tokyo.
+Bringing things full circle is Risa Aizawa (left), member of the idol-group Dempagumi.inc and muse for the pop-culture-meets-fashion movement, who will be taking to the runway this coming Amazon Fashion Week Tokyo.
 Dempagumi.inc has strutted the runway for Mikio Sakabe, who has also worked on their costumes, but this is something else.
 Aizawa will debuting her own fashion brand Memuse.

 Aizawa’s Battle Dress line aims to sit between 2-D and 3-D culture and is becoming one of the most hyped shows of fashion week.
 Whether this new label is going to fulfil the promise of “2.5-D fashion” in earnest or whether Japan would rather keep those worlds separate remains to be seen, but considering the bombastic stage costumes Aizawa has designed with Dempagumi.inc — not to mention her love of Akihabara, where she worked in a maid cafe to put herself through Bunka Fashion College — at the very least we won’t be bored.

 This launch follows hot on the heels of fellow group member Nemu Yumemi’s collaboration with 12 of Japan’s edgiest brands for clothing store Wall in Laforet Harajuku.
-Earlier this month, Yumemi dressed a stuffed version of her illustrated character Tanukyun (pictured above) in each designer’s clothing.
+Earlier this month, Yumemi dressed a stuffed version of her illustrated character Tanukyun (right) in each designer’s clothing.

 Back in 2010, when Dempagumi.inc were still dancing in cramped Akihabara clubs, who would have thought that underground idols would ascend to the main stage?